 The hazard classification process begins with collecting samples of your hazardous product.
 You need to obtain and provide representative samples for laboratories and conduct proper analysis.

-Best practises when choosing a lab for your hazardous product analysis
+Best practices when choosing a lab for your hazardous product analysis

 Use an accredited, independent, off-site laboratory to do your analyses.

 Check to see if the lab has experience doing analyses on your type hazardous product, including the industry and its regulations.

 Accreditation of the lab is important (i.e. NALA, SCC, ISO).

 Someone from your company with knowledge of the substance & regulations should direct the laboratory in the analysis to conduct.

 The lab should advise on capability and the limitations of the methods.

 Analyses are conducted according to standardized procedures. (typically ASTM Standards, EPA, inline calibrated instruments)